-Importantly, we would like to thank all of our past, current and future collaborators and collaborations for facilitating many of the discoveries presented on this website.
+Importantly, we would like to thank all of our past and current collaborators for facilitating many of the discoveries presented in this website.
 They have been and continue to be crucial for the advancement of our research.

 Cancer Stem Cells (CSCs)

 CSCs represent the root of the tumor, giving rise to all of the other tumor cells and driving intratumor heterogeneity.
 This subpopulation of cells have been shown to be exclusively tumorigenic, and highly metastatic and chemoresistant.
 Thus, from a clinical perspective, only elimination of the CSC will ensure tumor eradication.

 By definition, CSCs are the sole source of tumor initiation, metastasis and cellular heterogeneity, giving rise to intermediate progenitors and terminally-differentiated bulk tumor cells.
 However, whether the CSC is a hardwired entity or a state has been a point of debate for the past 5 years.
 Learn more